 You’ve decided to renovate your home – great!
 You probably have all sorts of ideas and can’t wait to get started.
 However, what happens when you live in a strata home?
 There might be some unexpected problems.
-Luckily, we are here to help you avoid all unnecessary issues.
+Luckily, A+ Construction & Remodeling guide is here to help you avoid all unnecessary issues.
 Take a look.

->

-> Decide what you want to do
+Decide what you want to do

 First things first, you should be aware of the scope of the renovation.
 You need to decide whether you are renovating the whole house or just some parts of it and whether you plan on altering something that is common property.
 Replacing your windows is not the same as erecting a whole new structure.
 Therefore, depending on what you want to do, you will need to look for appropriate approvals.

 Keep the environment and look of the strata in mind

 When it comes to the changes you are thinking of introducing, there are several things you need to consider.
 Are any of the elements you plan on using harmful for the environment?
 Will the noise and debris affect your neighbors?
 Furthermore, if you plan on repainting, make sure that the colors match the color scheme of the complex you live in.
 If the look of the building is a bit unified, you might have some issues with getting the permit to change your exterior.

 As you probably already know, living in a strata comes with certain by-laws.
 It is important to familiarize yourself with the rules as they can tell you what is allowed and what is not.
 If you are not sure what the rules are, you should get in touch with your strata company and council because they will be glad to provide you with a guide and tell you which of your desired changes cannot be made.
 For example, they will probably have no objections to you redecorating your interior, while structural renovations might require more approval.